Estimating Food Photography: A Helpful Guide For Food Photographers

 How To Estimate A Food Shoot

 All food photography projects are different.
 This means that there isn’t a one-price-fits-all number to share when estimating food photography.
-This is why asking questions is so important before talking numbers, because you’ll get a much better idea of what the client actually wants and what you’ll need to deliver what they want.
+Asking questions about a project is so important before talking numbers with potential photography clients.
+Use my photography questionnaire as a guide to help you estimate your next food shoot.

-1. What is the creative direction for your project?
+1. Tell me more about you and your business.
+What is the creative vision for your images?

-This is my favorite part of the conversation, because it gives the client a chance to talk about their vision.
-It will help you get to know the client a little better, hear more about their creative vision and figure out if it’s a project that would be a good fit for you.
+This is my favorite part of the conversation, because it gives the client a chance to talk about themselves and their vision for their images.
+It will help you get to know the client a little better and hear more about their project.
+Not to mention, it’s a great way to discover if it’s a project you want to work on.

 This is a good question to ask early on in the conversation.
 If you’re unavailable when the client wants to shoot, there’s no need to keep chatting unless there’s flexibility on the scheduling.

-Be careful if a client says “ASAP.”
-I know that it’s a common thing to say, but photo shoots take time to plan and execute, so you need to be sure you have the time to prepare, shoot and edit.
+Be cautious if a client says “ASAP.”
+I know that it’s a common thing to say, but photo shoots take time to plan and execute, so you need to be sure you have the time you’ll need.

-Generally, clients get really excited to work with photographers and will want to get as many images as they can.
-The shot list is one of the most important pieces in figuring out your estimate, because it helps you determine how much time you’ll need, whether or not you’ll need a team to help you and the equipment you might need to get the shots.
+Learning more about the shot list is very important, because it helps you determine how much time you’ll need, whether or not you’ll need a team to help you and the equipment you might need to get the shots.

 GETTY CALCULATOR

-Check out the Getty Calculator and start experimenting with different types of usage and the costs associated with it.
+Check out the Getty Calculator and start experimenting with different types of usage and the costs associated with that intended usage of a specific image.
 These numbers aren’t set in stone, but it can be a helpful guide.
+If you’re a photographer not charging for an image license, you are leaving quite a bit of money on the table.

 Knowing how the images are being approved is going to help you determine how the photo shoot process will go on set.
 Some clients will want to be involved every step of the way and others will prefer to be more hands off.

-There are typically two scenarios with food shoots:
+There are typically two scenarios with food photography:

 SCENARIO 1: